KOPW (professional wrestling championship)

-KOPW is a championship created and promoted by the Japanese professional wrestling promotion New Japan Pro-Wrestling (NJPW).
+KOPW (an abbreviation for King of Pro-Wrestling) was an openweight championship created and promoted by the Japanese professional wrestling promotion New Japan Pro-Wrestling (NJPW).

-KOPW follows a non-traditional formula: it has no title belt, and only one wrestler per year is recognized as champion.
-A "provisional champion" is first determined; during the year, the provisional champion must defend his provisional title.
-The provisional champion at the end of the year is officially recognized as the year's official champion and wins the KOPW Trophy.
-Furthermore, in contrast with NJPW's heavy focus on traditional matches, the title matches are exclusively focused on non-regular stipulations.
-Each of the wrestlers involved in a title match proposes a stipulation, and fans vote to select which is followed.
+KOPW follows a non-traditional formula: a "provisional champion" was first determined early in the year, with the provisional title being defended and potentially changing hands over the course of the year.
+Eventually, the provisional champion at the end of the year was officially recognized as the year's sole official champion.
+Furthermore, in contrast with NJPW's heavy focus on traditional matches, the title matches were exclusively focused on non-regular stipulations; each of the wrestlers involved in a title match proposes a stipulation, and fans vote to select which was followed.

 The title was created by professional wrestler Kazuchika Okada, who introduced it during a press conference on July 28, 2020.
 Toru Yano became the first provisional champion on August 29, 2020, and the first official champion after a final title defense on December 23, 2020.
+Originally represented by a trophy, it later became represented by a title belt in December 2022.